danakuban/docsGradlePlugin/README.md

 # Demonstration

 If you want to look for a practical example, check out the ExampleProject.
-It consists of two modules, one with a submodule and demonstrates nearly every aspect of this plugin (except the Endpoint Feature, because it is not deployt in a Kubernetes cluster).
+It consists of two modules, one with a submodule and demonstrates nearly every aspect of this plugin (except the Endpoint Feature, because it is not deployed in a Kubernetes cluster).

 ### Integration with Hugo